Skip to content

 This is useful to allow composing policies in config management tools like Kustomize, Helm, etc.

-The example below shows how a Kustomize patch can be provided in an overlay to add additional configuration to an existing RBAC policy.
+The example below shows how a Kustomize patch can be provided in an overlay to add additional configuration to an existing RBAC ConfigMap.

 apiVersion: v1